drumsoft/touch-controls-sdk/README.md

 # touch-controls-sdk

-Touch Controls SDK for Scratch 3 - add a "virtual gamepad" / "touch controls" to your project for no keyboard users.
+Touch Controls SDK for Scratch 3 - add a "virtual gamepad" / "touch controls" to your project for touch screen (no keyboard) users.

 ## build